shoeffner/mthesis/src/models_and_methods.md

 The camera marks the origin of the camera coordinate system.
-A transformation between the model coordinate system and the camera coordinate system is found using `solvePnP` in @sec:head-pose-estimation.
+A transformation between the model coordinate system and the camera coordinate system is found by solving the +PnP problem in @sec:head-pose-estimation.
 To express the camera in model coordinates it is moved back into the translation direction, facing the model origin.
 Since the transformation gained from solving the +PnP problem is not taking the distance into account, the translation needs to be adjusted by normalizing it and then